bonitasoft/bonita-engine/README.md

 What it does?
 -------------
-This project builds bonita BPM Execution Engine (Community Edition)
+This project builds Bonita Execution Engine (Community Edition)

 Requirements
 -------------